 If we want to turn on a light, the light should receive a signal on the pin it is connected to.
 All we need is an Arduino, a little breadboard, some wires, a LED and a resistor.
 We don’t even have to program it, and it only needs power.
 The resistor lowers the current to the LED a little bit.
 Otherwise, it’ll be too much for the LED, and it’ll break.
 If we build the electrical circuit and connect the Arduino to a power source, like your USB port, the current will flow from the USB port to the Arduino and through the wires to the LED, and then it will turn on.
 MAGIC!

 Creativity and imagination

 So, we can use the platform to create prototypes of electrical projects.
 We can try stuff out, control electrical parts and discover how things work.
 And if we use our imagination, we can make a project come to life by crafting a theme around it.
 For example: transform a dull little rotating motor into a windmill, maybe even with a LED on its roof?
 Maybe we’ll create a peep box! 🙂

-If you have a cool idea, let me know, and I’ll try to build it so we can learn from it together!
+If you have a cool idea, let me know.
+I’ll try to build it so we can both learn from it!

-I want to find out more about Arduino and share my adventure with you here at Robotvilla.
-To do that I went looking for an Arduino Starters Kit.
-There are lots of starter kits available because it is an open-source platform.
-It means that anyone may produce an Arduino and sell it with another name on it, like “DFRdino”, “Funduino” or “Geekcreit.”
+I want to find out more about Arduino, and I want to share my adventures here at Robotvilla.
+To be able to do so, I went looking for an Arduino Starter Kit.
+There are lots of starter kits available because Arduino is an open source platform.
+That means that anyone may produce an Arduino and sell it under another name, like DFRdino, Funduino or Geekcreit.
 This is why some Arduinos (and kits) are less expensive than others.

 Beginner kit for Arduino